tenn-cn/TennBase/README.md

 # TennBase
 a lightweight datastore based on B*tree implements some basic function  of hbase.

-thread safe, simple transaction, seach by b-start tree, append data file in order to insert and update quickly.
+thread-safe, simple transaction, reach by b-start tree, append new data to data file in order to insert and update quickly.

-consist of three parts, b-start tree index, data file and redo logs.
+consist of three parts, b-start tree index, data file and logs.